• Customer Service

 The weekly recommendations are based on a report prepared by DNB Carnegie, a division of DNB Bank ASA.
 DNB Bank ASA is part of the DNB Group.
 This report is based on information obtained from public sources that DNB Carnegie believes to be reliable, but which DNB Carnegie has not independently verified.
 DNB Carnegie therefore provides no guarantees, representations or warranties as to accuracy or completeness.
 This report does not contain, and does not attempt to contain, all material information about the companies named.

 All opinions expressed on this page reflect DNB Carnegie's assessment at the time the report was prepared.
-Recommendations may change without notice.
+The recommendations may change without notice.